1DSAG/UI5-Best-Practice/docs/Error Handling/bestpractices.markdown

 This form of error output ensures that only one error is displayed and all other errors are ignored.
 Instead, in the case of multiple errors, you should use a message view instead of the message box.

-An example for the implementation can be found in the [Sample Error Handler](sampleerrorhandler.markdown).
+An example for a smarter implementation can be found in the [Sample Error Handler](sampleerrorhandler.markdown).